GuyMcGee/GuyMcGee/README.md

 - 👋 Hi, I’m @GuyMcGee
 - 👀 I’m interested in ... all coding
 - 🌱 I’m currently learning ...
-HTML, CSS, Javascript, and C#
+C#
 - 💞️ I’m looking to collaborate on ... any open-source project
 - 📫 How to reach me ...
 Xanga